microsoft/kernel-memory/dotnet/Service/README.md

 ```

 The app will create a configuration file `appsettings.Development.json`
 that you can customize.
-Look at the comments in `appsettings.json` for more
+Look at the comments in `appsettings.json` for
 details and more advanced options.

 Configuration settings can be saved in four places: